Dominican Citizenship Requirements & Transcription Process

 Are photocopies or scans acceptable?

 We can pre-review scans, but JCE requires original civil records (birth/death/marriage) with apostille/legalizations for filing.
-We'll share our shipping address for originals.

 I was born in the United States—how do I get the apostille?